There are a number of different types of Hiking Maps used in the outdoors, all have their particular function and purpose;

 While they do show the terrain relief around the track, they are not Topographical maps.
 Instead they focus on detailing information specific to hiking that track.
 (Huts, camp sites, track route and historical information etc)

-While not strictly an outdoor or hiking map, digital maps like Google maps are probably the maps most people are now familiar.
+While not strictly an outdoor or hiking map, digital maps like Google maps and OpenGPS are probably the maps most people are now familiar.

 These maps are dependant on a device, and are made for navigation where there are roads.
 Off the roads they show very limited information with no indication of topography, elevation or other information required for hiking, with tracks marked as only a representation.